slowrunner/Carl/Examples/Chatbots/README.md

   - 2019: "Carl_Chat.py", Using NLTK WordNet
   - 2021: "keyword_chat.py", Uses regular expressions to find NLTK WordNet synonyms for user intents

+# The Idea

+I would like Carl to have some "knowledge" about the objects, events and agents in his environment,
+and to be able to dialog about the knowledge to:
+- describe what is known,
+- what he can infer,
+- remember sources and events
+- what is unknown
+- allow human assisted learning.

+Ideally, the knowledge will use existing Robot Ontologies with RDF/OWL representation.

+Carl's limited processing resource (Raspberry Pi 3B),  and battery load require the knowledge base and dialog engine to minimize resource needs.